-I knew I had to pull myself out of the very large rut I’d found myself in but I had no idea where to start.
+I knew I had to pull myself out of the very large rut I’d found myself in, but I had no idea where to start.
 All I knew was that I was unfit and unhealthy so, out of sheer desperation (and wanting to avoid another miserable gym session!), I found myself signing up to a fitness class.
 I can still remember the feeling when I left that class now.
 I was bright red, huffing and puffing, feeling as if my legs were about to buckle beneath me, but I couldn’t wipe the grin off my face as I stumbled home.
 I felt exhausted but bursting with energy at the same time.
-I felt more alive than ever and, for the first time, I began to see exercise in a different light.
+I felt more alive than ever.
+And so I went back again, and again, and again.

 Exercise gradually became a solid part of my routine and I began to use it as a bit of an escape.
 Because for the hour I was there with the loud music on sweating it out in the gym, it was impossible to worry, stress or even think about anything else!
 It gave my mind a break.
 And then for the rest of the day after a workout, nothing seemed as bad.

 And it had a knock-on effect because the more I exercised, the more I wanted to explore other aspects of my health and wellbeing too – what I was eating and drinking, how I was sleeping, my mindset – and I started to notice the things that made me tick.

 I signed up with a PT, learnt more about strength training, movement and recovery (rather than just flinging myself around in a HIIT class!) and, as I got physically fitter and stronger, I began to feel mentally fitter and stronger too.
-I became better at handling stress and felt more in control knowing that I had this new tool I could use whenever I needed a breather.
+I became better at handling stress and felt more in control knowing that I could head to the gym whenever I needed some headspace.

 Fitness became my reset button.